 Attendance is essential, students are required to complete all hours of the program and assigned material.
-It is required that students maintain 90% attendance during each term.
-Students who cannot maintain 90% attendance during a specific program or course will besubject to dismissal.
+It is required that students maintain 90% attendance for vocational courses and 80% attendance for avocational courses during each term.
+Students who cannot maintain the required attendance during a specific program or course will be subject to dismissal.

 - 2. An attendance book is provided with each class date for documentation. - 3.
 The students print their name, enter time in/time out and sign the book. - 4.
 Students may not sign-in for another student. - 5.
 The instructors make sure that all students sign the attendance book. - 6.
-The associate director will collect the signup books on daily basis and enter the attendance records in the students' database. - 7.
+The operation manager will collect the signup books on a daily basis and enter the attendance records in the students' database. - 7.
 The students will be informed anytime their attendance falls below 90%. - 8.
 The students' attendance records will be included in the progress report. - 9.
-The students who have less than 90% attendance will not be allowed to graduate unless they make up the missed classes and submit the required homework.
+The students who have less than the required attendance will not be allowed to graduate unless they make up the missed classes and submit the required homework.